top of page

 • Cutting and Drying: Once cooked, the soap is poured into molds, cut into bars, and left to cure for several months.

-Aleppo soap has been used for centuries not only for personal hygiene but also for its therapeutic properties.
-It was highly valued in the Middle East and later in Europe, especially during the Crusades, when European soldiers discovered its benefits.
+Aleppo soap has been used for centuries, not only for personal hygiene but also for its therapeutic properties.
+It was highly valued in the Middle East and later in Europe.
+During the Crusades, European soldiers discovered its benefits, further enhancing its popularity.
+The soap's historical significance is a testament to its enduring appeal.

 In recent years, Aleppo soap has gained popularity worldwide due to its natural ingredients and eco-friendly production methods.
-However, the ongoing conflict in Syria has affected traditional production, leading to concerns about the preservation of this ancient craft.
+However, the ongoing conflict in Syria has affected traditional production.
+This has led to concerns about the preservation of this ancient craft.
+Despite these challenges, the legacy of Aleppo soap continues to thrive.

 Traditional Meets Modern: The Unique Crafting of Nature's Charm Aleppo Soap

 Nature's Charm's modern Aleppo soap continues to incorporate a high percentage of olive and laurel fruit oils.
 To reduce curing time, enhance durability, and boost lather, a small amount of coconut oil and castor oil is added.
-Instead of lengthy cooking, the soap is made using the cold process method, with a touch of sugar and silk protein included to enhance lather and provide a silky texture.
+Instead of lengthy cooking, the soap is made using the cold process method.
+A touch of sugar and silk protein is included to enhance lather and provide a silky texture.
 Staying true to tradition, Nature's Charm opts not to add any colorants or fragrances to this soap.
 Laurel fruit oil imparts a distinctly herbal, earthy aroma and a soft pale greenish-yellow hue.

 Comments